4Lexium/Data-Analysis-and-Machine-Learning/project1/README.md

 requirements.txt contains all neccecary tools and version needed to run the code.

 utilities.py contains all functions and classes as an alternative to the notebook.
 Keep in mind that some of the defualt function parameters reference hardcoded values.
 Either incorporate interceptFit and traintestrat as inputs or replace the constant references with actuall values False (True) and 0.2 (other ratio).

+figure folder contains the all the saved plots.

+Project1.pdf describes the theory and methods used in this report, and offsers a discussion on the plots what they mean.